emilyannemoses/blog/_posts/2019-06-05-hello-world-continued.md

 The reason I split this up into two parts is because JavaScript, Ruby and Python can all be interpreted.
 C++ and Go are compiled.
 This means we have more overhead to get started with coding in C++ and Go, even to just print a simple "Hello world"

 C++ was created by Microsoft and is used on many enterprise software programs.
-Go (aka Golang) was created by Google and is very popular in the start-up world since it's open-source (free!)
+Go (aka Golang) was created by Google and is very popular since it's open-source (free!)

 <h1>C++</h1>